To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing DP-SGD (Shuffle)

 \subsection{Computing Likelihood Ratios}

-Lastly, similar to the \SM audit presented above, the adversary calculates the score assigned to the mechanism's output using the Neyman-Pearson lemma.
-While this is similar to the \SM setting, the likelihood ratios differ slightly depending on the threat model.
+The last step in the audit is for the adversary to calculate the score assigned to the mechanism's output using the Neyman-Pearson lemma.
+While this is similar to the \SM setting, the likelihood ratios differ depending on the threat model.
 Mainly, $o^i_t = \langle \tilde{g}, \hat{g} \rangle \approx 0$ if $\hat{g}$ or $-\hat{g}$ were not inserted by the adversary in Steps 10 or 12 and $o^i_t \approx +1$ and $\approx -1$, respectively, otherwise.
-For each threat model, we calculate $\Lambda(\mathcal{O})$ as follows. \begin{itemize} \item \Nat ($\Lambda^{\text{N}}$): { }
+For each threat model, we calculate $\Lambda(\mathcal{O})$ as follows.